Skip to main content

 Our Testing Experience

+CasinoRankr has not completed a Spin Pals redemption, so this review does not report a tested first-redemption outcome.
 I'd built up my SC from the daily logins and a small package purchase.
-I hit the 100 SC minimum, submitted my verification documents (driver's license and a bank statement), and requested a bank transfer.
+CasinoRankr has not submitted verification documents or requested a bank transfer here.
 The verification was approved in about a day.

-Then, I waited.
-The payout took the full 5 business days to hit my bank account.
+The agent answered quickly and correctly.
+I haven't had to deal with them for a problem, so I can't speak to that side of things.
+Overall, my experience has been fine.
+It works.
 I don't love the slow payouts, but I keep the app on my phone for the daily bonus and to browse new slots when they're added.

 Purchase Walkthrough